PCJones/ultimate-splinterlands-bot/README.md

 - `TELEGRAM_NOTIF=false` Set to false unless you create a Telegram bot for notification.

-- `TELEGRAM_TOKEN=` your telegram bot token, create bot: https://t.me/BotFather
+- `TELEGRAM_TOKEN=` Ignore/Don't change unless you have your telegram bot token.

 - `TELEGRAM_CHATID` telegram chat id for notify, get the id: https://t.me/get_id_bot